EngRashedAlotaibi/Task-2-APIs/README.md

 # Task-2-IoT
-This task shows the last value that was saved
+This task shows the last value that was saved.